How to adjust textured 3D materials after LT conversion

 ↑This is what happens when I duplicate the adjustment layer, add two more, and adjust the threshold.

-I think this is good when you want to create a realistic finish like that of a young men's magazine.
+I think this is good when you want a realistic finish like that of a young men's magazine.

-As a side note, when adjusting the threshold, first find a good point between the whitest and blackest parts.
+As a side note, when adjusting the threshold, first find a good point between white and black.

 I think it's best to move the slider around that area.